TakreemAkhter/TakreemAkhter.github.io/_posts/2021-09-13-Intro-to-Massively-Parallel-Processing.md

 - You query on less number of columns
 - You have very large tables with millions and billions of rows.

-And when you use this form of storage under the following conditions, **you have the following advantages**:
+And when you use this form of storage under the above conditions, **you have the following advantages**:

 - Improved query performance
 - Support compression(which make it even faster) like AZ64, LZO compression, etc.
 - Reduce storage cost

-Hence data warehouses convert your row-oriented database tp columnar database.
+Hence data warehouses convert your row-oriented database to columnar database.